OttoDIY/OttoDIYLib/README.md

 ------------- | -------------
 DIY  | Otto9
 PLUS | Otto9
-Eyes | Otto9
+Eyes* | Otto9
 Wheels  | Otto9
 Humanoid  | Otto9Humanoid

+*you will need to install [Adafruit_LEDBackpack](https://github.com/adafruit/Adafruit_LED_Backpack) and [Adafruit_GFX](https://github.com/adafruit/Adafruit-GFX-Library)

 In order to maintain consistency along the Otto robot remixes we stablished a naming structure:
 Otto_(followed by the component name and version) for example:

-* Otto9 contains all the main functions
+* Otto contains all the main functions
-* Otto_gestures9 contains all the gestures functions
+* Otto_gestures contains all the gestures functions
-* Otto_mouth9	contains all the mouth functions
+* Otto_mouth 	contains all the mouth functions
-* Otto_sound9 contains all the sound functions
+* Otto_sound contains all the sound functions
-* Otto_Matrix9 contains all the matrix functions
+* Otto_Matrix contains all the matrix functions

 Complementary libraries  are independent of Otto(they can work with other projects) therefore are just named like they are, for example:
 * US contains the functions of the ultrasonic sesnor
 * Bat Reader contains the functions to meassure the battery.
-* All Adafruit libraries can be installed separately so make sure to avoid duplicates
+* All Adafruit libraries better  be installed separately to avoid duplicates and conflicts

 ## Wiring:
 We follow these connections in all our robots, buy some Otto do not use all pins so you can play with empty pins to add new sensors or actuators.